“I’ve invested too much to quit now.”

 A post-mortem is where the team evaluates how this feature actually performed, why it failed or succeeded, and what to do next.
 Because you’ve laid out the criteria beforehand, it’ll be a lot harder to cherry-pick the result.

-It is important to give the feature time to show its effect.
-If you call a post-mortem meeting immediately after launch, all you can talk about is the development process (output) and not the impact (outcome).
+Also, make sure you allow enough time for a feature to show its effect.
+If you call a post-mortem meeting immediately after its release, all you can talk about is the development process (output) but not the impact (outcome).

 Challenge your team to validate ideas as early as possible, ideally without writing a line of code.
 For example: